nimiq/woocommerce-gateway-nimiq/README.md

 The new service then also needs to be registered in the `validation_service` setting.
 The value of the setting must match the file name (without the `.php` extension) of the service definition.
+If the new service requires additional setting fields, [`settings.js`](./js/settings.js) also needs to be adapted to show/hide those fields conditionally.

 ## Meta